tachyonlabs/Todo-App-to-practice-for-the-Google-Associate-Android-Developer-Certification-Exam/README.md

 ## "Exam Content" Checklist

-On one hand, the list below seems to me like an unbelievable number of tasks to accomplish within 24 hours, but on the other hand, in the exam itself you'll be working with an already partially-done project rather than creating everything from scratch, so, well, once I actually take the exam I'll see how it goes!
+On one hand, the list below seems to me like a huge number of tasks to accomplish within 24 hours, but on the other hand, in the exam itself you'll be working with an already partially-done project rather than creating everything from scratch, so, well, once I actually take the exam I'll see how it goes!
 The checklist is working out well for showing me things that I definitely could use more work on implementing completely by myself, and things I’m not familiar with at all, and then when I’m done I’ll have examples of all of them there in one app.

 Again, the sections and individual tasks below are all from the "Exam Content" tab of [https://developers.google.com/training/certification/associate-android-developer/](https://developers.google.com/training/certification/associate-android-developer/).